MitalAshok/ptracewrap/README.md

 Calls ptrace(2) (`::ptrace`).

-> Note: Since `::ptrace` is implemented as a variadic function on may systems, to call it properly, you have to do
+> Note: Since `::ptrace` is implemented as a variadic function on many systems, to call it properly, you have to do
 > `::ptrace(request, pid, (void*) nullptr, (void*) nullptr)`, but this removes the hassle

 ```c++